stumblefiend/www/docs/guide/writing/beginners-guide-to-docs.rst

 You will be using your code in 6 months
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Code that you wrote 6 months ago looks similar to code that someone else wrote.
+Your code from 6 months ago looks similar to code that someone else wrote.

-As you untangle things that were once obvious months ago,
+Things that were once obvious are now unclear.
+You empathize with your
-you will start to empathize with your users who need good documentation.
+users who need good documentation.

 Documentation allows you to transfer the *why* behind code.
 Much like how code comments explain the *why*,